Project 4

 Overview

 You will program an ESP32 to control a servo with various sensors and inputs.
-At each checkpoint, you will explore the core functions of servos and photoresistors.
+At each checkpoint, you will explore the core functions of servos and ultrasonic distance sensors.
 You will also get more practice with microcontrollers (digital input/output, pulse width modulation, and analog-to-digital conversion) and potentiometers.

 Concepts